 Webmaster Search Console: A software by Google to keep a check on the overall health of your site and detect any errors or penalties.

 White Hat SEO: Non-spammy SEO tactics that comply with search engine guidelines.

-White Label – A product created by a company that other companies will later rebrand so as to make the original product fit their own brand.
+White Label – A product created by a company that other companies will later rebrand to make the original product fit their own brand.
 It’s basically a product sold without labeling.
 The term itself implies the labeling is blank for the marketer to fill as they feel like.
-Producers usually customize white label types of software according to a specific marketer’s needs.
+Producers usually customize white-label types of software according to a specific marketer’s needs.

 Whois: Domain registration info that displays information such as domain owner name, phone number, address etc.